clawfire/portfolio/content/_posts/2021-04-11-covid-tracker-customer-registry-update.md

 If video is not your thing, I put also online [a help center]() with everything to know about the app, how-to and some extra ressources.
 That's the place I'll add content if some questions received worth sharing.

 ## Support my work

+First, I offer to setup the app for you and have a 30min video call with you to demonstrate how to use the app.
+If you're uneasy doing all the installation by yourself, it can be a good option to have the app for just 100€ and support me at the same time.
+I'll be more than happy to share with you some extra stuff for free as well 😃

+Another option is to use my [buy me a coffee page](https://buymeacoffee.com/thibault) which will give you access to some exclusive content, not just for this app 😃